ATLANTA'S #1 ENTREPRENEURSHIP CAMP

 Are scholarships available?

 Yes, a limited number of partial and full needs-based scholarships are awarded each year.
 Applications can be found at this link.
-Please note that the deadline for scholarship applications are due by 5pm on Friday, March 29; however, we award scholarships on a rolling basis.
+Please note that the final deadline for scholarship applications is 5pm on Friday, March 29; however, we award scholarships on a rolling basis.
 So, we encourage you to apply early and provide as much flexibility on sessions as you can.
 These scholarships are intended for families for whom the cost of tuition would represent a significant financial burden.

 Who runs the program?